 For me, the purpose of meditation is to arrive back to the present.
 Back to conscious action.
 Towards awareness and consciousness.
 To be able to see the elephant in the room.

 So it makes sense to me that the pathway lies in moving away from the limbic loop of fight & flight and moving towards the higher consciousness of thinking & reasoning that resides in our cerebral cortex.
 And it is from that space in our frontal lobe that intuition is born.

 If that is the pathway and purpose of Meditation, then M Scott Peck provided very powerful tools he called “Emptying” and “Bracketing”.
 (Scott also delved deeply into the World of paradoxes, the World of “both/and”, instead of the bifurcated World of “either/or” which will be discussed later.)

-Joining the dots is not easy.
+However, joining the dots is not easy.
 When two dots join we can experience creative destruction of a Worldview we once held.
-What I once described as the “Intelligent Trap” — where we are wont to twist and turn rather than accept a new perspective.
-And this is where the Emptying part of this Meditation comes in.
-The dots will resist joining but when it joins we empty ourselves from a delusion.
-And so the weight gets a little lighter from new understanding that is closer to our reality.
+I describe this as the “Intelligent Trap” — where we are wont to twist and turn rather than accept a new perspective.
+The dots will resist joining but when it joins we divest ourselves from a previous misconception.
+And so the world gets a little less Kafkaesque from new understanding that is closer to our reality.

 There is a lot here to digest so I will stop here.
-I will give more concrete examples in my next post, The Nusantara Story.
-Till next time.

 Thank you for your time here with me.